J-Sanderson/100-days-of-code/log-round2.md

 ### Day 3: October 05/10/17

 **Today's Progress:** Back to the recipe box and adding a new recipe.
 Seperated out ingredients into their own array by splitting at commas and used trim() to remove any leading and trailing whitespace in the name and ingredients.
 Then this all gets added to local storage and the app updates.
+Finally added a cancel button to the add box so it can be closed without adding a recipe.

 The last bit of functionality to add is the ability to edit recipes.